-Name of the entity/Country of incorporation Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) Total balance sheet assets (as stated in the accounting balance sheet of the legal entity) IndusInd Marketing and Financial Services Private Limited, India Manpower Services and other auxiliary Services Rs.
+Name of the entity/Country of incorporation Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) Total balance sheet assets (as stated in the accounting balance sheet of the legal entity) IndusInd Marketing and Financial Manpower Services Rs.
 0.01 crore Rs.
-40.19 crore Bharat Financial Inclusion Limited, India Business Correspondent Rs.
+44.80 crore Services Private Limited, India and other auxiliary Services Bharat Financial Inclusion Business Rs.
 43.70 crore Rs.
+1,046.00 crore Limited, India Correspondent
-927.91 crore d) There is no capital deficiency in any subsidiary, which is not included in the regulatory scope of consolidation.

-e) The Bank does not have investment in any insurance entities as on March 31, 2024.

-f) There are no restrictions or impediments on transfer of funds or regulatory capital within the banking group as on March 31, 2024.
+- d) There is no capital deficiency in any subsidiary, which is not included in the regulatory scope of consolidation. - e) The Bank does not have an investment in any insurance entities as on March 31, 2025. - f) There are no restrictions or impediments on transfer of funds or regulatory capital within the banking group as on March 31, 2025.